thedauke/SNR-auto_daily_bakup/README.md

 #use it with cron on linux

 on vty of SNR
-* add user for script
+1)add user for script
 username backup privilege 3 password 0 mystrongpassword

-* add to privilege lvl 3 to exec sh run privilege exec level 3 sh run
+2)add to privilege lvl 3 to exec sh run privilege exec level 3 sh run

 ------------------------------------------------------------------------------------------------------------------